johannww/phd-impl/tee_auction/README.md

 # Azure as TEE for the private Auction

-I re-used modules and data from "github.com/johannww/phd-impl/chaincodes/carbon" and my Microsoft Confidential Container experiments [link](https://github.com/johannww/ubuntu-learning/blob/c79ef19b5f794e165b5ad1df2ca365b92516c3b5/crypto/azure_tee/README.md#L34)
+I re-used modules and data from "github.com/johannww/phd-impl/chaincodes/carbon" and the [Microsoft Confidential Container repository](https://github.com/Microsoft/confidential-sidecar-containers).

 # Setup